ryezyy11/hemiPMO.org/pages/contact/contactSuccess.md

 layout: content
 title: Success! - Contact Us
 description:
-heading: You sucessfully submitted your form!
+heading: You have sucessfully submitted your form!
 permalink: /contact/success
 ---
-##
+##       We will contact you as soon as we can.